wi-fighters/programming-basics/exercises/closure-api-exercise.md

 ### Part one: refactor `init`

-1. Refactor your `init` function so it returns an array called `api`.
+1. Refactor your `init` function so it declares a new array called `api` and returns this new array.

 2. Before `init` returns, it should push your `create` function into the `api` array.